altmp/altv-docs/articles/troubleshooting/server.md

 #### Master server connect failed.
 Invalid token

 Inside your `server.toml` you can find a configuration variable called `announce`.
 If this is set to `true`, you will need a **valid** token.
-Therefore, you need to copy a master list token from [alt:V Server Manager](https://my.alt-mp.com).
+Therefore, you need to copy a master list token from [Server Manager](https://my.alt-mp.com).

 Keep in mind that you usually do not need a master list announcement while you are in the development stage.
 You can set the `announce` flag to `false` inside your `server.toml`.